Shashankjain12/Machine-Learning/README.md

 # Machine-Learning
-<b>Prediction of certain datasets and creation of graphs are pprovided in this repository.</b>
+<b>Prediction of certain datasets and creation of graphs are provided in this repository.</b>
 </br>
 # Support Vector Regression
 </br>